Covid 19 coronavirus: Expert urges use of face masks at airports after new coronavirus cases

 "Were these women wearing face masks throughout the entire journey on the flight, through border security and at all points after that because that is a key form of protection.

-"Because New Zealand seems to be quite out of step with other countries around mask use."
+"Because New Zealand seems to be quite out of step with other countries around mask use.

 "Certainly around all travel into the country of people who may be infection in their time here."